-The FY 2012 request includes \$450,000 for recurring software licenses/maintenance agreements supporting the Board's current operations, to replace outdated office equipment such as printers and copiers, and to make minor enhancements to existing software systems.
-In addition, the Board requests \$50,000 in non-recurring obligations for a total of \$500,000, \$137,791 more than the 2010 actual obligations.
+The Board requests \$500,000 acquisition of assets, the same amount included in the President's FY 2012 Budget.
+This includes \$450,000 for recurring software licenses/maintenance agreements supporting the Board's operations, to replace outdated office equipment such as printers and copiers, and to make minor enhancements to existing software systems.
+In addition, the Board requests \$50,000 in non-recurring obligations for anticipated mandatory IT initiatives.

-The Board's budget request for assets does not include funding for any new systems.
-It does include less than \$100,000 for potential enhancements to existing systems.
+The Board's budget request for assets does not otherwise include funding for any new systems.
+It does include a small amount (less than \$100,000) for potential enhancements to existing systems.
 The priority for system enhancements will be to ensure that existing security requirements are maintained and/or addressed as part of the enhancement (e.g., no funds will be spent on systems enhancement without first ensuring systems meet existing security requirements or will meet them as a result of the enhancement).

-EXHIBIT C: FY 2012 CONGRESSIONAL BUDGET REQUEST
+EXHIBIT C: FY 2011 CONGRESSIONAL BUDGET REQUEST